sonidhruv26/Usability-Hub-Clone/README.md

 1. Clone the repository: `git clone https://github.com/your-username/usability-hub-clone.git`
 2. Open `index.html` in your preferred web browser to access the application.

+Or You can visit the live website: Usability Hub Clone (https://sonidhruv26.github.io/Usability-Hub-Clone

 ## Usage

 1. Navigate to the homepage.